wssun/AST4PLU/README.md

 pytorch-geometric (used for AST-Trans) can be installed by ``pip install torch-scatter torch-sparse torch-cluster torch-spline-conv torch-geometric -f https://pytorch-geometric.com/whl/torch-1.10.0%2Bcu102.html``

 ## Data preprocess
-Please refer to the README in data process directory.
+Please refer to the README in data-process directory.

+Dataset preprocessed by us can be downloaded [here](https://drive.google.com/drive/folders/12h4SrBcqW31FsP0faXuJjo0wwO7lOTW0?usp=drive_link).

 ## Run
 Run ``run.py`` in the code directory.